-- 96. The Sole Arbitrator does not find any reason to conclude that the 8-year limitation would be in violation of legal principles or Swiss public policy.
+- 90. The Sole Arbitrator does not find any reason to conclude that the 8-years limitation would be in violation of legal principles or Swiss public policy.
 Article 127 of the Swiss Code of Obligations provides for a regular statute of limitation of 10 years for contractual obligations.
 According to Article 97 of the Swiss Criminal Code, the regular statute of limitation is 10 years, for minor criminal offences 7 years.
-The 8-year limitation stipulated in Article 6.5 IOC ADR follows the 4-year rhythm of the Olympic Games over which the IOC has jurisdiction.
-The aim of having the option for re-analysis, i.e. to make use of the improvements of the analytical devices and methods, requires sufficient time which is needed for making new methods operational. - 97.
+The 8-years limitation stipulated in Article 6.5 IOC ADR follows the 4-year rhythm of the Olympic Games over which the IOC has jurisdiction.
+The aim of having the option for reanalysis, i.e. to make use of the improvements of the analytical devices and methods, requires sufficient time which is needed for making new methods operational. - 91.
 Furthermore and in any event, the fact that the Athlete considers herself unable to establish the reason for and the source of the substances found, is irrelevant for the outcome of the present proceedings.
 The issue of the reason for taking a prohibited substance or the source of the substance found may, under Article 10.5.2 of the WADA Code, be relevant for establishing no significant fault or negligence which may have an impact on the length of the period of ineligibility.
 The dispute before the Sole Arbitrator, however, is exclusively about the determination of an ADRV and the disqualification of the results obtained by the Athlete in the Women's 69 kg Weightlifting event.
-The disqualification automatically follows the finding of an ADRV, pursuant to Articles 8.1 and 9.1 IOC ADR, and, therefore, applies irrespective of any fault or negligence. - 98.
-Independent of the alleged difficulties of providing evidence the Athlete does not even indicate what the reason for or the source of the substance might have been.
-In her statement dated 17 February 2017 she mentions an injury on her elbow in 2007 and knee and back injuries which had been cured with "nutrient lubricating fluid injection" in December 2007 and January 2008.
-Her knee and waist injuries were further treated with "a blockade injection" sometime in July 2008.
+The disqualification automatically follows the finding of an ADRV, pursuant to Articles 8.1 and 9.1 IOC ADR, and, therefore, applies irrespective of any fault or negligence.

+92. Independent of the alleged difficulties of providing evidence the Athlete does not even indicate what the reason for or the source of the substance might have been.
+In her statement dated 19 February 2017 she mentions an injury on her right elbow which occurred in February 2008 and was cured by two "blockade injections" in March and around 15 July 2008.
 No further indications with respect to the kind of injury and the medication used were made.
-The Athlete does not claim that the injections might have caused the finding of GHRP-2 or of sibutramine.
+The Athlete does not claim that the injections might have caused the finding of GHRP-2.
 The assertions submitted by the Athlete, however, are irrelevant for the outcome of the present proceedings because they do not put in question the presence of the prohibited substance, i.e. the occurrence of an ADRV.
-The Athlete further refers to various doping tests she underwent by end of July and in the first half of August 2008, including the one conducted on 13 August 2008.
-These tests, however, were not designed and able to detect GHRP-2 (see above) and are thus meaningless for the present proceedings.